-A wide variety of folkloric and traditional uses for “the stinking rose” have appeared throughout history: The ancients variously recommended garlic as an aphrodisiac and male potency enhancer, as a charm to ward off devils, werewolves and vampires, as an adhesive for mending glass and porcelain, as a mordant for gilding, as a food for slaves and laborers to promote strength and physical endurance and to promote battlefield courage among soldiers, as an insect, squirrel and mole deterrent.
+A wide variety of folkloric and traditional uses for “the stinking rose” have appeared throughout history: The ancients variously recommended garlic as an aphrodisiac and male potency enhancer; as a charm to ward off devils, werewolves and vampires; as an adhesive for mending glass and porcelain; as a mordant for gilding; as a food for slaves and laborers to promote strength and physical endurance and for soldiers to promote battlefield courage; and as an insect repellent and squirrel and mole deterrent.

-Contemporary research has validated some of these claims and questioned others, though many scientists around the world continue to study garlic’s healing potential.
 And why not?
-It’s inexpensive, safe, and readily available, with thousands of years of cross-cultural use as a primary natural healing agent, and grows just about everywhere.
+It’s inexpensive, safe, and readily available, with thousands of years of cross-cultural use as a primary natural healing agent—and it grows just about everywhere.
 Read about even more helpful uses of raw garlic.

 If you can’t tolerate the flavor of raw or lightly cooked garlic, try roasted garlic for an ambrosial treat.
 The sharp flavor mellows, and the flesh becomes soft and easy to spread or blend into dips, soups, casseroles, or sandwich fillings.
 Try our delicious recipe for Roasted Garlic Bulbs.

 Caution: To prevent the growth of deadly botulinum bacteria, don’t infuse raw garlic in olive oil or any other salad or cooking oil, unless you plan to use it right away.
 You can safely infuse raw garlic in vinegar, because the acid in the vinegar prevents the botulinum bacteria from growing.

-Note: Many web articles tout the use of garlic-containing products as insecticides, insect repellents, and mole-control agents.
-To date, studies have shown these products aren’t really effective.
-However, some agricultural experts do suggest that sprinkling a mixture of granulated garlic and cayenne pepper into the planting hole will prevent squirrels from demolishing your fall-planted tulip bulbs.
+Note: Many Web articles tout garlic-containing products as insecticides, insect repellents, and mole-control agents, but studies show that these products aren’t really effective.
+Some agricultural experts do suggest that sprinkling a mixture of granulated garlic and cayenne pepper into the planting hole will prevent squirrels from demolishing your fall-planted tulip bulbs.